• Skip to main content

 Amy has more than 25 years of experience in the horticulture industry ranging from landscape design, installation and maintenance to organic farming, research, and education.
 Drought mitigation tools and strategies for growing with little or no irrigation have become a focus in her work in recent years.
 She worked with OSU Extension Small Farms Program in the Southern Willamette Valley 2011-2022, where she initiated the OSU Dry Farming Project in 2014, the Dry Farming Collaborative in 2016, and founded the Dry Farming Institute in 2019.
 She is excited to help build capacity for DFI and maintain a work culture that emphasizes transparency, communication, innovation, and collaboration.

-DFI Board of Directors
+DFI Board Members

 Lucas Nebert